adpi2/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 Consider committing your changes regularly.

-Once you got no more errors you can ask the compiler to patch the migration warnings.
+Once you get no more errors you can ask the compiler to patch the migration warnings.
 Add the `-rewrite` compiler option, and compile one more time:

 ```shell